Observation wheel on Worthing seafront

 How long will it take to build?

-The build time for the wheel will be approximately two days on the existing foundations, which are still in place under the shingle beach, protected over the winter period.
+The build time for the wheel will be approximately five days on the existing foundations, which are still in place under the shingle beach, protected over the winter period.

 Back to top